What To Do After: First Date Jitter

 If your date was happily engaging you in conversation, asked a lot about your life, and was using language that suggested additional meetings, odds are they were having just as a great a time as you.
 If your date seemed sour, uncomfortable, or unusually quiet, that could indicate that your date may not have been excited at the prospect of another date.
 Of course, since you may have just met this person, it can be hard to evaluate their behaviors.
 They could have been quiet because they’re shy, or nice because they feel guilty rejecting you.

-Evaluating your date's behavior— based entirely upon what you observed versus what you imagined— can be pivotal when trying to glean a sense of whether your date is interested in the possibility of seeing you again.
+Evaluating your date's behavior— based entirely upon what you observed in the present moment during the date versus what you imagined— can be pivotal when trying to glean a sense of whether your date is interested in the possibility of seeing you again.
 The human imagination is a powerful thing, but it can get in the way of happiness and comfort when relationships are involved, as the human imagination can turn the smallest of interactions into a declaration of love or a declaration of hate.
 Avoid your imagination and focus on observable facts and behaviors.
 When in doubt, use open communication to get the information you need.

 Consider timing